neurodebian/neurodebian/sphinx/index.rst

 This website provides an additional repository with both unofficial or prospective packages which are not (yet) available from the main Debian_ archive, as well as backported or simply rebuilt newest versions of packages.
+NeuroDebian serves as an "upstream" to some :ref:`derivative
+<chap_derivatives>` projects.
 Please see the :ref:`faq` for more information about the goals of this project, and :ref:`read what people say about it <testimonials>`.
 Take a look at the :ref:`list of our current and planned projects <projects>` if you want to get involved.
 If you